rabbitmq/workloads/resiliency/README.md

 ```

 A second advise is to detect when the connection is blocked and use it in the application.
 For instance, we could implement a back-pressure mechanism.
 Publisher will not send and block but fail-fast and report upstreams that it is not available.
-Or record this situation via its health status which we can expose it thru the actuator `/health` endpoint.
+Or record this situation via its health status which we can expose it through the actuator `/health` endpoint.